Artificial Intelligence for Microbiology and Microbiome Research: Application Scenarios

 \subsubsection{Biosynthetic gene clusters prediction}

 Natural products are chemical compounds that serve as the foundation for numerous therapeutics in the pharmaceutical industry~\cite{dias2012historical}.
-In microbes, these natural products are produced by clusters of colocalized genes known as biosynthetic gene clusters (BGCs)~\cite{wang2019gut}.
+In microbes, microbial secondary metabolites (an important source of natural products) are produced by clusters of colocalized genes known as biosynthetic gene clusters (BGCs)~\cite{wang2019gut}.
 Advances in high-throughput sequencing have led to a surge in the availability of complete microbial isolate genomes and metagenomes, offering a great opportunity to discover a vast number of new BGCs.
-Deep learning models have been very useful in this genome mining effort~\cite{hannigan2019deep,liu2022deep,rios2023deep,qilong2023microbiome}.
+BGC identification primarily employs rule-based or machine learning approaches.
+Rule-based methods (e.g., antiSMASH~\cite{blin2023antismash} and PRISM~\cite{skinnider2017prism}) excel at detecting known BGC categories (e.g., alkaloids, nonribosomal peptides, polyketides, ribosomally synthesized and post-translationally modified peptides (RiPP), saccharides, terpenes) but struggle with novel BGCs.
+Many machine learning methods~\cite{cimermancic2014insights,de2019neuripp,merwin2020deepripp,hannigan2019deep,liu2022deep,rios2023deep,lai2025deciphering} have been developed to overcome the limitations of rule-based methods.
+In particular, deep learning techniques have been very useful in this endeavor.

-For example, DeepBGC and its extension employ (1) Pfam2vec (a word2vec-like word embedding model, which is a shallow neural network with a single hidden layer); (2) a Bidirectional LSTM (a classical RNN), which offers the advantage of capturing short- and long-term dependencies between adjacent and distant genes. e-DeepBGC still leverages those neural networks, but improves DeepBGC in the following aspects~\cite{hannigan2019deep}.
+For example, DeepBGC and its extension employ (1) Pfam2vec (a word2vec-like word embedding model, which is a shallow neural network with a single hidden layer); (2) a Bidirectional LSTM (a classical RNN), which offers the advantage of capturing short- and long-term dependencies between adjacent and distant genes \cite{hannigan2019deep}. e-DeepBGC still leverages those neural networks, but improves DeepBGC in the following aspects \cite{liu2022deep}.
 First, e-DeepBGC employs Pfam names, Pfam domain summary, Pfam domain clan information.
 This additional information is used to create new embedding of each Pfam domain by providing more biological information than that encoded by Pfam2vec which only uses the Pfam names.
 Second, a novel data augmentation step is introduced to overcome the limited number of BGCs with known functional classes.